FairwindsOps/saffire/DESIGN.md

 #### equivalentRepositories

 These are image repositories (`image` field minus tag) that are equivalent.
 They are expected to have the same image tags.
-Upon a switch being activated, Kuiper will loop through these and use the first one that is not currently utilized.
+Upon a switch being activated, saffire will loop through these and use the first one that is not currently utilized.

 Currently there is no plan to implement a "switch back" functionality.
 If the end-user desires a switch back, they can re-deploy their manifests with the original image.